 For example, when Genie+ first launched, Remy’s Ratatouille Adventure and Frozen Ever After were both Individual Lightning Lane attractions.
 Since then, they have both become Genie+ rides, while Guardians of the Galaxy: Cosmic Rewind has opened and become the only Individual Lighting Lane in the park for the time being.

-These changes are in place at least until August 7, 2022, for now.
-Disney hasn’t commented on how the Genie+ lineup will be changing after that.
+These changes are in place at least for now.
+Disney hasn’t commented on how the Genie+ lineup will be changing in the future.

 We know Disney likes to keep two Individual Lightning Lanes in each park, but there is also a chance they only keep 1 going forward.
 A lot depends on the Genie+ demand and how much capacity it needs at the other attractions.

 As for new rides coming to Disney World, nothing has been announced at this point in time.
 EPCOT will eventually build another new ride, but for now, nothing is imminent.
-Even if Disney announces a new project at the D23 Expo in September, it will be years until it’s built so the Genie+ lineup is safe for now.
+Even if Disney announces a new project at the next D23 Expo, it will be years until it’s built so the Genie+ lineup is safe for now.